 It’s not just about transitioning to a virtual workplace, but above all acknowledging that we’ll need to take a step forward, adjust to a new workplace concept and, thus, to a new way of working.

 Is redefining workplaces the reason why FM is gaining momentum?

 These new challenges bring on new trends in the market.
 Organisations no longer define a facility manager or a service provider as someone who should only focus on providing that service, quite the opposite.
 Facility managers gained more prominence within organisations because they contribute towards attracting and retaining talent, and provide users with a unique experience.

 The second trend you highlighted was sustainability.
 Is that something you take on as a facility manager, or something clients expect?

-Sustainability and their commitment to the environment are two of the biggest goals for companies.
+Sustainability and commitment to the environment are two of the biggest goals for companies.
 That’s just as important, if not more than, having adequate workspaces for the employees.
 Clients have set ambitious goals already, and they expect providers to join in and achieve them.
 Again, facility management plays a very important role here too, since it promotes better practices at the client’s facility.